brian-sinquin/FiberNlse.jl/README.md

 The *FiberNlse.jl* package simulates the propagation of an optical field envelope signal of duration **T** in an optical fiber of length *L*.
 The chromatic dispersion (**D**) and SPM (self-phase modulation) (**γ**) wich arises from **Kerr** non-linearity are taken as parameters.

 The core of the simulation consists in the integration of the *Non-Linear Schrödinger Equation* with the desired signal as initial condition.
+The package uses the Fourier Split-Step Method algorithm.

 ---